 If your exercise routine is too enjoyable or habitual to modify for the sake of your varicose veins, or if you want to get your legs in tip-top condition for the upcoming spring and summer dress season, you might want to consider eliminating your varicose veins entirely.

 At San Diego Varicose Vein Treatment Center, we offer a variety of minimally invasive procedures to restore a smooth, youthful appearance to your legs.
 Dr. Taghizadeh goes beyond diagnosing and treating varicose and spider veins on a cosmetic level to target the source of the problem.
-Call us today to schedule a free consultation.
+Call us today to schedule a consultation.